UK Albums Chart: Record holders

 Will of the People by Muse became the first NFT-listed album to top the charts, with the limited edition NFT listed as part of the 3,889 downloaded copies it sold out of 51,510 sales.
-In addition to this achievement, Muse also became the first band to debut at the top with seven consecutive studio album releases, with their seven number ones now being the same amount as Elton John, Paul McCartney, George Michael, The Killers and The Prodigy.
-Nevertheless, the first NFT approved album by the OCC was How Will I Know If Heaven Will Find Me? by The Amazons, which ended up charting at number 5 on 16 September 2022, a few weeks after Muse came out, with both bands having their NFT sales tracked by the OCC, unlike Aitch four weeks earlier.

 Also on 16 September 2022, Columbia became the first record label to take the Top 3 chart positions with three different acts with releases by Robbie Williams, Ozzy Osbourne and Harry Styles occupying number 1, 2 and 3 (with parent company Sony Music also having the number 4 with a re-issue of Manic Street Preachers' Know Your Enemy).
 In the previous 66 years of the chart, this occurrence where one label has had the Top 3 has only happened twice before with Parlophone taking the Top 3 positions in 1964 with two albums by The Beatles and Stay With The Hollies and K-Tel having three TV-advertised compilations at number 1, 2 and 3 on the chart of 31 December 1972.

-On 31 May, 2018, BTS became the first K-pop artist to reach the top 10 of the chart with their third Korean-language studio album Love Yourself: Tear, and subsequently also became the first to reach number one with their sixth extended play, Map of the Soul: Persona.
-On 23 September, 2022, Blackpink became the first female K-pop group to achieve a number-one album on the chart, with their second studio album Born Pink.